This article has links to products and services we love, which we may make commission from.

 Durness

-Durness is known for two things – Smoo cave and Chocolate Mountain.
+Durness is known for two things – Smoo Cave and Chocolate Mountain.
 Smoo Cave is free to enter and open every day of the year.

-To get to Smoo Cave, drive past the tourist information centre and park at the YMCA hostel or the cave car park (can get busy).
-Walk down the pathway to the beach and cave entry.
+To get to Smoo Cave, drive past the tourist information centre and park at the YMCA hostel or the cave car park, which can get busy.

 Chocolate Mountain is tucked away in Durness’s Balnakeil Craft Village and sells ‘the world’s best chocolate’ and truffles at tourist prices.

-The village is also home to the John Lennon Memorial Garden, the Beatles singer used to holiday in Durness with his family as a kid and visited again with his own.
+The village is also home to the John Lennon Memorial Garden; as a kid the Beatles singer used to holiday in Durness with his family and visited again with his own.

 Sidestep Trip: Handa Island